Kelephan pony

 Domestic behavior:

 Chamois domesticated quite well.
 They are docile, obedient, hardworking mounts great for both riding and draught.
-However they do have one fatal flaw.
+However, they do have one fatal flaw.
 They do not display fatigue.
 They go on 100% till they absolutely collapse on lethal scale.
 Keeper must know his animals well to recognize, how long they can go before they are tired.
 Dwarves using chaimois keep time journals to know when each animal started working.

 They can be kept in company of any other equine or farm animal.
 They are outgoing and can socialize with basically anything that lives (except for their own predators, maybe).